 Scholarships are all about creating access and opportunity for students.
 When you receive a scholarship, it’s saying that somebody believes in you and wants to invest in you so that you can go out and make the difference you want to make in the world.
 In one part it’s about validation, but it’s also about giving you opportunities you may not have otherwise.”

 - Washington NASA Space Grant Scholarship

 I read ‘Cosmos’ by Carl Sagan, and that got me super into planetary science and piqued my interest in space exploration.
 I love researching space, science and technology, and I love sharing that with others.

 I asked for a chemistry set for my birthday every year until I turned 16.
 I never got one!
 I grew up in a lower-middle-class family, and the only science I really got to practice at home was cooking — cooking is chemistry.
 But then I took a physics class, and that got me going on the hard physical sciences.
 I started to teach myself about astronomy and astrophysics, got super interested in planetary science and space exploration, and now I’m obsessed.

-I’m a Washington NASA Space Grant scholar, and this year we’re launching an RSO called SPACE (Scholars Pursuing Academic Celestial Exploration), a community built around research and outreach opportunities to increase the number of minority students in earth and space sciences.
+I’m a Washington NASA Space Grant scholar, and last year we launched an RSO called SPACE (Scholars Pursuing Academic Celestial Exploration), a community built around research and outreach opportunities to increase the number of minority students in earth and space sciences.
 We do rocketry showcases around the Pacific Northwest where kids can build their own model rockets and get a mini tour of the solar system — the goal is to encourage curiosity.

 Hometown: Woodinville, Washington